 What is Programmatic Marketing?

-Ultimately, programmatic marketing is the purchasing of digital advertising space through real-time bidding, an alternate to traditional, manual ad space buying.
+Ultimately, programmatic marketing is the purchasing of digital advertising space through real-time bidding, an alternative to traditional, manual ad space buying.

-After the advertiser has input their desired target audience preferences into a demand side platform (DSP), programmatic bids can be placed using Artificial Intelligence (AI).
-The auctions take place in the time it takes for webpages to load and the highest bidding ad will appear once the page has fully loaded.
+After the advertiser has inputted their desired target audience preferences into a demand-side platform (DSP), programmatic bids can be placed using Artificial Intelligence (AI).
+The auctions take place in the time it takes for web pages to load and the highest bidding ad will appear once the page has fully loaded.
 This includes ad space in online display, social media advertising, mobile, video and, most recently, television markets.

-Feast your eyes on our top 10 DSP’s to help you understand some of the various programmatic platforms and make an informed choice about which would be best for your advertising.
+Now, feast your eyes on clockworkTalent‘s top 10 DSP’s to help you understand some of the various programmatic platforms and make an informed choice about which would be best for your advertising…

 Top 10 List of Demand Side Platforms (DSP)